gleneivey/wontomedia/deploy/install-testing/README.markdown

 There are five wm_* scripts:

- * One for installing WontoMedia runtime dependencies and the WontoMedia gem.
-This script expects to be run as root, and automates and tests all of steps in the `InstallFromScratch` page, and is the only script necessary to get a local WontoMedia installation running, it ends by launching a local WontoMedia instance available at `localhost:3000`.
+ * One for installing WontoMedia runtime dependencies and the WontoMedia web application through a gem.
+This script:
+     * expects to be run as root,
+     * automates and tests all of the steps in the `InstallFromScratch` page,
+     * is the only script necessary to get a local WontoMedia installation running,
+     * and it ends by launching a local WontoMedia instance available at `localhost:3000`.
  * Three for transitioning from a production/execution environment based on WontoMedia installed from a gem to a development configuration based on WontoMedia installed into a local Git repository.

- * One for reversing all of the steps in the other scripts, returning the the system to its "clean" configuration.
+ * One for reversing all of the steps in the other scripts, returning the system to its "clean" configuration.
 Note that this unconditionally uninstalls WontoMedia and *all* of its dependencies.
 So, if you are using these scripts on your daily-use system, this script might break dependencies of other software you use and is not